 No matter what you’re eating, you still need to burn off all the calories you put into your body if you don’t want to gain weight.
 You just have to be smart about the type of calories you put in if you want to feel satiated and boost fat burning at the same time.

 Because avocado’s are just so versatile they can also easily be added into smoothies, or as a side dish to almost every meal in some way or another, not to mention what they are most famous for in the first place – Guacamole!

 Avocados offer almost 20 vitamins and minerals, including lutein, potassium, folate, B vitamins, vitamins C, E and K, beta-carotene and omega 3 fatty acids; and the array of natural plant phytochemicals they contain can help protect the body against disease.

 The wonderful avocado is also in low sugar and high in fiber (about 6-7 grams per average sized fruit), which is important for the proper function of the digestive system and healthy bowels, and also helps lower bad cholesterol, maintains healthy blood sugar levels, and aids in weight control and weight loss.

 4. HEALTHY FATS

-Avocados contain heart healthy monounsaturated fats – the same that are found in olive oil.
-These fantastic fats should be eaten daily for the relief of rheumatoid arthritis, reducing stomach fat, lowering your chances of heart disease and stroke, reducing cholesterol and decreasing your risk of breast cancer.
+Avocados contain heart healthy monounsaturated fats: the same that are found in olive oil.
+These fantastic fats should be eaten daily for help with the relief of rheumatoid arthritis, reducing stomach fat, lowering your chances of heart disease and stroke, and reducing cholesterol.

 Avocados contain the phytochemicals zeaxanthin and lutein, both of which offer antioxidant protection in the tissue of the eyes to help protect them against damage – especially from ultra-violet light.